sigmaSd/LanChat/README.md

 ### Simple example

-The simplest code is here https://github.com/sigmaSd/LanChat/tree/simple_udp_multicast this shows the rust - flutter integration without unneeded complexity(that comes with addetional features).
+The simplest code is here https://github.com/sigmaSd/LanChat/tree/simple_udp_multicast this shows the rust - flutter integration without unneeded complexity (that comes with additional features).

 It uses only udp multicast for messaging which works great except for android which is hit/miss.